 Google has been extending Android Pay into several new countries lately.
 The payment system arrived in Ukraine last month, along with the Czech Republic and Brazil this month.
 Earlier today, Google announced that yet another country is getting Android Pay - Slovakia.
 Read More

 Direct carrier billing is one of the most convenient ways to buy apps and content from the Play Store.
 Instead of making sure you have a valid credit or debit card or trying to find gift cards or setting up a Paypal account, you can simply have the purchase amount billed with your regular mobile service.

 In today's round of new carrier additions on the Google Play support pages we find the French company Free, Hungarian TMI (Magyar Telekom), Indonesian Telkomsel, Slovakian PPF (O2), and Taiwanese Taiwan Mobile.
+Most of these won't affect a lot of subscribers (Free: 9M - TMI: 5.4M - O2: 1.7M - Taiwan Mobile: 7.6M), but Indonesia's Telkomsel is really a big deal.
 Read More

 Good news, everyone!
 Well, everyone in four very specific European countries, anyway.
 After stretching the Movies section of the Play Store today, Google is also spreading Play Music to Greece, Norway, Slovakia, and Sweden.
 Users in these countries should now be able to purchase songs and albums starting today.